jamesbarrett95/bank-task/README.md

 ## Going forward

-I have created another branch on my GitHub to convert this application to NGRX as I am keen to learn the technology.
+I will create another branch on my GitHub to convert this application to NGRX as I am keen to learn the technology.